Snow and tears mark funeral for North Korean leader

 Those reports could not be verified independently, but would again suggest that under the new man, further repression is more likely than an economic opening.

-It also gives little hope for the 200,000 North Koreans who human rights group Amnesty international says are enslaved in labour camps, subjected to torture and hunger or execution.
+It also gives little hope for the 200,000 North Koreans who human rights group Amnesty international says are enslaved in labor camps, subjected to torture and hunger or execution.

 "There is likely to be a politically motivated purge and imprisonment, and it could go on for a considerable period of time," said Pak Sang-hak, who heads a group in Seoul working to support defectors, and is himself a defector.